 Salvador Dali Dionysos, 1967

-Jean Schneider published the Salvador Dali Dionysos etching in 1967.
-The total tirage is 330 plus proofs.
-This etching is on japon.
-Salvador Dali signed the etching in the lower rignt.
-Additionally, it is numbered EA.
-The image size is 19 1/2 x 14 3/8.”
-Finally, the sheet size is 26 3/8 x 20 7/8″.
-This is one of Dali’s most popular etchings.
+Salvador Dali created Dionysos etching in 1967.
+Jean Schneider was the publisher of this etching.
+The tirage totals at 330 plus proofs.
+This etching features on Arches.
+Salvador Dali put his signature in the lower right of the etching.
+Additionally, they numbered it from an edition of 200.
+The size of the image measures at 18 1/2 x 14 3/8”.
+Finally, the size of the sheet is 26 3/8 x 20 7/8″.
+This stands as one of Dali’s most popular etchings.

-Salvador Dalí is perhaps the most broadly known member of the Surrealist movement of the early twentieth century.
-Heavily influenced by Sigmund Freud, the avant-garde style explored consciousness and dream-like states.
-It did this through exaggerated landscapes and bizarre or grotesque imagery.
-Using the means of painting, Dalí explored these ideas with a meticulous hand and inventive wit.
-He also used sculpture, printmaking, film and literature,
+Salvador Dalí, probably the most widely recognized member of the Surrealist movement of the early twentieth century, was heavily influenced by Sigmund Freud.
+The avant-garde style delved into consciousness and dream-like states through exaggerated landscapes and strange or grotesque imagery.
+Dalí applied a meticulous hand and inventive wit to explore these ideas through various mediums like painting, sculpture, printmaking, film, and literature.

 Although known for his role in Surrealism, Dalí was also a seminal example of celebrity showmanship and the cult of personality, a phenomenon that dominates popular culture today.
 Always a colorful and flamboyant presence with his signature cape, wide-eyed expression and trademark upturned waxed mustache, Dalí was a master of self-promotion and spectacle.

 Click on this link for additional background information on Salvador Dali.

 Click on the thumbnail for a larger image.